javedalam05/DashboardTab/README.md

 ```
 v.	app:tab_height="4"
 ```
 This is for height ratio.
-(4= 40% of device screen height)
+(4= screenheight/4 means)

 ```
 vi.	app:tag="2"